Welcome to my piano studio!

 Playing the piano is an activity that is so simple anyone can enjoy it.
 No matter how big or small, anyone can press the piano keys to make beautiful music.

 At the same time, learning to make music is an extremely complex endeavor.
-Learning the musical notation, coordinating eyes and hands, navigating the piano geography, understanding the nuances of musical expression all take a high degree of concentration.
+Active listening, learning musical notation, coordinating eyes and hands, navigating piano geography, understanding the nuances of musical expression all take a high degree of concentration.

 For this reason, many parents want their children to learn to play the piano.
-Along the way, children also cultivate wonderful life skills such as public performance, self discipline, setting and achieving goals, just to name a few.
+Along the way, children also cultivate wonderful life skills such as managing public performance anxiety, overcoming challenges, self discipline, setting and achieving goals, just to name a few.

 Meet the Teacher